-The Denver Art Museum's astonishing Hamilton Building, designed by world famous architect Daniel Libeskind, has been called "mesmerizing," by the New York Times.
-The space is used to accommodate a variety of original and touring art shows including exhibitions devoted to the works of Van Gogh, Monet, Da Vinci, Dior and others.
+The Denver Art Museum’s astonishing Hamilton Building, designed by world famous architect Daniel Libeskind, has been called “mesmerizing,” by the New York Times.
+The space accommodates a variety of original and touring art shows including exhibitions devoted to the works of Van Gogh, Monet, Da Vinci, Dior and others.
 The museum announced renovation plans in December 2016, which include a new welcome center, updates to both the Hamilton Building and Gio Ponti-designed North Building and more.
 Renovations are expected to be complete in 2021.

 Denver’s LEED-certified Museum of Contemporary Art was designed by David Adjaye and was his first building in the United States.